Miso Your New Secret Weapon

 We love miso!
 As a rule, the darker the color of miso, the deeper the taste, and the longer it has aged.
 The taste of miso can range from very light and almost sweet white shiro miso to earthy, pungent, dark brown hatcho miso.
 For those who are unfamiliar with miso paste, we recommend starting with sweet, white shiro miso.
 Its flavor is very approachable and you’ll be surprised how many recipes you can add it to for a delicious salty-sweet punch.
 You should be able to find miso paste at any Asian specialty store, or in the macrobiotic section of the health food store, or in the supermarket near the tofu.
 Miso comes in relatively large tubs, but don’t fret, because it’s already fermented, it does not expire.
 Just make sure to keep it refrigerated and well sealed so it doesn’t dry out.

-Mariko Makino, our recipe developer, hails from Japan and has introduced many healthy, plant-based recipes to CFYL using miso paste.
+We have many wonderful recipes celebrating miso as an ingredient.
 For starters, try making your own nourishing Miso Soup by stirring miso paste into dashi, an easy broth made with kombu.
-Also try making our Miso Lime Sauce to flavor cancer-fighting veggies like broccoli and bok choy, or stir a teaspoon into our basic vinaigrette to add extra protein to a salad.
+Also, try making our Miso Lime Sauce to flavor cancer-fighting veggies like broccoli and bok choy, or stir a teaspoon into our basic vinaigrette to add extra protein to a salad.
 Spread miso onto tofu in our Tofu Miso Sandwich, or make a healthy dinner with our Spicy Miso Fish “En Papillote.”
-For a quick, protein rich snack try spreading our Honeyed Miso Peanut Butter Spread on a slice of whole grain bread or apple slices.
+For a quick, protein-rich snack try spreading our Honeyed Miso Peanut Butter Spread on a slice of whole-grain bread or apple slices.
 Yum!
 A note of caution: if you’re adding miso to soup, stir it in at the end, and just heat it through.
 Boiling miso will destroy its probiotic enzymes.